Decstasy/ovh-nagios-service-expiry-check/README.md

 ## Installation
 ### Download
-If you dont want to downlad the very latest script, which might have bugs you can download the latest release [here](https://github.com/Decstasy/ovh-nagios-service-expiry-check/releases/latest).
+If you dont want to download the latest script, which might have bugs you can download the latest release [here](https://github.com/Decstasy/ovh-nagios-service-expiry-check/releases/latest).

 ### Requirements
-To run this properly you should have Bash version 4.x and the these additional commands must be available:
+To run this properly you should have Bash version 4.x and these additional commands must be available:
 * curl (to communicate with the API)
 * sha1sum (for API signature)